About Wellborn

 Key landmarks in Wellborn include the Wellborn Community Center, which is a hub for local events and gatherings, and the historic Wellborn Baptist Church, established.
-The area is also home to several neighborhoods, such as Wellborn Village and the surrounding agricultural lands that contribute to its scenic scene.
+The area is also home to several neighborhoods, such as Wellborn Village and the surrounding agricultural lands that contribute to its scenic countryside.
 Economically, Wellborn is notable for its proximity to Texas A&M University, which significantly influences local businesses and employment opportunities, as the university is one of the largest employers in the region.
 The community also benefits from the agricultural activities that have historically shaped its development and continue to play a vital role in the local economy.

 Jail & Inmate Records